cognitedata/cdp-spark-datasource/README.md

 on production data.

 The `.option("type", "assethierarchy")` lets you write new asset hierarchies, or update existing ones, using the Spark Data Source.
-It currently supports writing a single root asset and any number of children.
-The asset hierarchy builder can ingest entire hierarchies, as long as all nodes are connected to the root asset through the `externalId`/`parentExternalId` relationship.
+The asset hierarchy builder can ingest entire hierarchies of nodes connected through the `externalId`/`parentExternalId` relationship.
 If input contains an update to data that already exists, i.e there's a match on `externalId` and there's a change to one of the other fields, the asset will be updated.
 There's also an option to delete assets from CDF that are not referenced in the input data.

 ### Requirements
-- The source data must contain a single root, denoted by setting its `parentExternalId` to the empty string `""`.
+- The root is denoted by setting its `parentExternalId` to the empty string `""`.
-- All assets, except root, must be connected to another asset in the input data by `parentExternalId`.
 - The input data must not have loops, to ensure all asset hierarchies are fully connected.
 - `externalId` can not be the empty string `""`.